osuosl/pymesync/docs/source/usage.rst

     provided when instantiating the TimeSync object.
 The activity entries are filtered by parameters passed in ``query_parameters``.
 Returns a list of python dictionaries containing the activity information returned by TimeSync or an error message if unsuccessful.
+This method always returns a list, even if the list contains one activity object.

     ``query_parameters`` contains the optional query parameters described in the `TimeSync documentation`_.
 If ``query_parameters`` is empty,